 Buyers of your services and products expect to find information online that’s focused on their needs.
 In response, marketers are creating more content to attract customers organically and educate them on the sale.

 Sales pitches no longer work as well because people know the sales rep is no longer the gatekeeper.
-Companies report that inbound practices like content marketing produce the highest quality leads, moreso than leads sourced by sales and outbound leads (State of Inbound 2017 report).
+Companies report that inbound practices like content marketing produce the highest quality leads, more so than leads sourced by sales and outbound leads (see this report).

 Today's consumers not only want to connect with you for your product or service, but they also want you to provide content that's interesting and educational.
 You're the expert.
 Show them what you know.